Little Lulu: In popular culture

-As a cameo appearance, Little Lulu was planned for the 1988 film Who Framed Roger Rabbit, but rights to the character could not be obtained in time.
-In 1994, an organization called Friends of Lulu was founded that lasted until 2011, its name was based on Little Lulu.
+As a cameo appearance, Little Lulu was planned for the 1988 Disney live-action/animated hybrid family comedy film Who Framed Roger Rabbit, but rights to the character could not be obtained in time.
+In 1994, an organization called Friends of Lulu, was founded that lasted until 2011, its name was based on Little Lulu.
 In 2006, Buell's family donated a collection of Buell's artwork and related papers as Marge Papers to the Schlesinger Library on the History of Women in America.
-She finally makes a cameo appearing on a comic cover in The Simpsons episode "Husbands and Knives" (2007), being read by Alan Moore.
+She makes a cameo appearing on a comic book cover in The Simpsons episode "Husbands and Knives" (2007), being read by Alan Moore.

-In Brazil, the expression for "boys' club" (an environment that excludes women) is "clube do Bolinha" (meaning "Tubby's club").
+In Brazil, the expression for "boys' club" (an environment that did not include women) is "clube do Bolinha" (meaning "Tubby's club").